Seafood trade under the EU-UK Trade and Cooperation Agreement

 - Fish and shellfish caught in UK territorial waters (out to 12 nautical miles from shore);

-- Fish and shellfish caught outside territorial waters provided it is caught UK or EU registered or owned vessels.
-For more detail on the criteria for classification as a UK or EU vessel see Question 19 or refer to Defra’s Rules of Origin guidance.
+Fish and shellfish caught outside territorial waters provided it is caught by UK or EU registered or owned vessels.
+For more detail on the criteria for classification as a UK or EU vessel, please see question 30 or refer to Defra’s Rules of Origin guidance.

 You can only have bilateral cumulation where seafood originating in the EU undergoes production in the UK (and vice versa).
-See Questions 8-10 for an explanation of what ‘production’ would entail.
+See questions 6, 12 and 13 for an explanation of what ‘production’ would entail.

 - For Chapter 3 products (i.e. goods classified under customs commodity code 03), all the Chapter 3 materials used in producing them must be wholly obtained as explained under (a) above.

 - For seafood products with commodity codes from 160411 to 160418, all the materials of Chapters 1, 2, 3 and 16 used in producing these products must be wholly obtained.

 - For seafood products with commodity codes starting with 160419, non-originating (i.e. non-UK, non-EU) materials other than non-originating Chapter 16 materials may be used in their production.

 - For surimi that has a commodity code starting with 160420, non-originating (i.e. non-UK, non-EU) materials other than non-originating Chapter 16 materials may be used in their production.